theoricus/theoricus/README.md

   -h, --help      Shows this help screen
   --rf            Use with -g for deleting the whole folder
   --src           Use with -n for use a specific theoricus version

+Examples:

+  • Creating new app
+    the -n <app-name>
+    the -n <app-name> --src <gh-user>/<gh-repo>#<repo-branch>

+  • Generating models, views and controllers the -g model <model-name>
+    the -g view <controller-name>/<view-name>
+    the -g controller <controller-name>
+    the -g mvc <controller-name>
+       * Models and views names are singular, controllers are plural

+  • Destroying models, views and controllers the -d model <model-name>
+    the -d view <controller-name>/<view-name>
+    the -d controller <controller-name>
+    the -d mvc <controller-name>
+    the -d mvc <controller-name> --rf
+       * Models and views names are singular, controllers are plural
 ````

 <a name="getting-started" />